DUPR Leagues and Grading

 Navigating the changes to our grading system

-We’re excited to announce that we have adopted the Dynamic Universal Pickleball Rating (DUPR) system.
+We use the Dynamic Universal Pickleball Rating (DUPR) system.
 This gives us a data-driven way to determine player skill levels and provide a better grading experience for all members.

 How to register for DUPR rated leagues